ga-wdi-lessons/css-flexbox/readme.md

 ## Framing

+HTML was created as a document-oriented language.
+CSS emerged as a way to use language to precisely define stylistic features in a way that wouldn't clutter the semantic content or worse destroy the semantic value all together.
+CSS pursued the related goal of normalizing styling across browsers.
+In many ways it acheives this goal well; yet it remains one of the most frustrating parts of web development.

 [Obligatory Peter Griffin CSS GIF](http://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif).

+It's difficult to establish new CSS standards.
+The [CSS Working Group](https://en.wikipedia.org/wiki/CSS_Working_Group) has a hard time agreeing on anything and the problem of cross-browser consistency perpetuates this problem.

 Alignment has traditionally been one of the key contributors to this aggravation.
+In the last decade, the importance of alignment has sky rocketed.

 > Why might this be?

-HTML was created as a document-oriented language.
-CSS emerged as a way to make an HTML file appear more document-like.
-Literally, like something you would make in Microsoft Word.

-So layout wasn't much of a concern in the beginning.
-But as the web has evolved, so have the design needs of developers.
-Unfortunately, it takes a while for CSS -- and by that we mean the CSS Working Group -- to catch up with those needs.

-> It's difficult to establish new CSS standards.
-The [CSS Working Group](https://en.wikipedia.org/wiki/CSS_Working_Group) has a hard time agreeing on anything, especially cross-browser standards.

-Fortunately, Flexbox, a layout mode introduced with CSS3, has slowly but surely become a standard over the past few years.
-It's designed to ensure that elements on a page behave predictively on varying screen sizes and devices.
+Fortunately, Flexbox, a layout mode introduced with CSS3, and at this point is widely implemented.
+There is a slight learning curve but it suplannts whole families of hacks or libraries necessary to achieve intricate layout in an intuitive and maintainable way.

 ## Problem 1: Vertical Alignment (15 minutes / 0:15)

-Let's start out by talking about a problem that anybody who has written CSS has had to deal with:
+Let's start out by talking about a problem that anybody who has written CSS has likely dealt with:

 **I have a `div`.
 I would like to center it vertically and horizontally on my page.** The end result should look something like this...